-VIII.
+VI.
 Inclusive Public Participation

 Community Outreach is a requirement of Title VI.
-Recipients and sub-recipients shall seek out and consider the viewpoints of minority and low-income populations in the course of conducting public outreach.
-Recipients have wide latitude to determine what specific measures are most appropriate and should make this determination based on the composition of the affected population, the public involvement process, and the resources of Hopelink.
+Recipients and sub-recipients shall seek out and consider the viewpoints of minority and low-income populations while conducting public outreach.
+Recipients have wide latitude to determine what specific measures are most appropriate.
+They should make this determination based on the composition of the affected population, the public involvement process, and the resources of Hopelink.